afontaine/ECE421/sparse_matrix/Questions.md

     We will do the same.

-    Operations with incompatible types: We can only add matrices of the same dimension, or multiply matrices where the first matrix has the same number of rows as the second matrix has column.
+    Operations with incompatible types: We can only add matrices of the same dimension (except in the case of direct or Kronecker sums), or multiply matrices where the first matrix has the same number of rows as the second matrix has column.
 If these dimensions are not met, we will throw an exception stating a dimension mismatch.

     Adding elements outside the original range: In a sparse matrix, we can grow the matrix to the appropriate size.
 In a tridiagonal matrix, we can grow the